RedHatInsights/bonfire-tekton/README.md

 ```
 5. Run the `build-manifests.sh`.
 This is script is using [Kustomize](https://kustomize.io/) to generate the Integration Test Scenario and secrets you will need to run the pipeline in the cluster.
 Check that the `auto-generated` directory is updated with these files.
 6. Commit your directory and the `auto-generated` directory.
-7. Create a PR and ask for approval in the [#rhtap-users](https://redhat-internal.slack.com/archives/C04PZ7H0VA8) Slack channel.
+7. Create a PR from your fork, and ask for approval in the [#rhtap-users](https://redhat-internal.slack.com/archives/C04PZ7H0VA8) Slack channel.

-After the approval and merge of the PR, your integration test should be available in your RHTAP workspace.
+After the approval and merge of the PR, your integration test should be available in the "Integration tests" tab of your application in your RHTAP workspace.
 Remember that to be able of running it, you will need to trigger a new build by making a change on your repository and creating a PR.